 TCM: It could happen.
 What are your truck camping plans for the future?
 Will you be producing more videos for Toyota in 2016?

 Chris: I am currently negotiating with Toyota to do more video work for them.
-My personal goals are to use my multimedia skills to produce nature documentaries and more raise awareness to the causes I believe in.
-Specifically, I would like to do more wildlife film making and photography.
+My personal goals are to use my multimedia skills to produce nature documentaries and raise awareness of the causes I believe in.
+Specifically, I would like to do more wildlife filmmaking and photography.

 I also want to get into more behind the scenes and sharing how I do things.
 Incredibly gifted photographers like Chase Jarvis and Joe McNally have found bigger audiences when teaching.
 I really see that as the future for what I’m doing.
 Photography tours and tutorials will round out my lifestyle.
 I love sharing and teaching.